DISP Members and Departments now require an Employee Suitability Check before Requesting a National Security Clearance!

 The Employee Suitability Check acknowledgment is done via the Defence Online Services Domain or DOSD or is also known as the Security Officer Dashboard, SODB.

-The SO Dashboard has been updated to include a question that asks Security Officers if the employee suitability checks (or pre-employment screening checks) have been completed prior to the clearance process they are initiating (Baseline, NV1, NV2 etc).
+The SO Dashboard has been updated to include a question that asks Security Officers if a employee suitability check (or pre-employment screening checks) has been completed prior to the clearance process they are initiating (Baseline, NV1, NV2 etc).